Welcome to today's edition of the Rush 24-7 podcast.

 There are more of those, by the way.

-Phone calls from the Clinton war room are going on at the feverish pace.
+Phone calls from the Clinton War Room are going on at the feverish pace.

-I don't know if you've checked the Drudge Report page yet today, but I mean, this is uh it's it's now uh it's gotten a point it's even beyond laughable, uh, this global warming business.
+I don't know if you've checked the Drudge report page yet today, but I mean, this is now, it's gotten the point.

 You've got to see this.

-There is a picture of two polar bears on some ice out in uh the ocean.
+There is a picture of two polar bears on some ice out in the ocean, which is something that happens all the time.

 Polar bears wander all over their environment.